-Medgar Evers pool reopens for lap swim and independent water fitness
+Medgar Evers pool will reopen for lap swim and independent water fitness

-Due to rapidly climbing COVID-19 cases in the county and state, the pool’s plans for re-opening are on hold until at least December 14.
+Due to rapidly climbing COVID-19 cases in the county and state, the pool’s plans for re-opening are on hold indefinitely.
 We will continue to monitor and evaluate conditions, and will keep you posted when the situation changes.

 Medgar Evers pool, 500 23rd Ave,